Busted (Isley Brothers song)

 In this song played as a mini soap opera, Mr. Biggs (played by Ron Isley), has caught his girlfriend, Asia (played by Kim Johnson) getting out of Kellz (played by R.Kelly) car, where they had allegedly been going at it.
-He demands she leaves while Asia desperately pleads to stay and twist and shifts her story of where she was.
+He demands she leave while Asia desperately pleads to stay and twist and shifts her story of where she was.

-Lyrics

-The opening consists of Mr. Biggs sighing and telling Asia he got something for her.
-Much of the rest of the song are verses performed by Asia and Mr.Biggs.